andylee830914/live_translation/README.md

 ### Usage

-- Set the remote socket.io server endpoint and path in the `main.py` file amd configure the  room id that will receive the caption and translation from the translation service:
+- Set the remote socket.io server endpoint and path in the `main.py` file and configure the  room id that will receive the caption and translation from the translation service:

     ```python
     config = {